 Rob Bierregaard - Raptor Rapture

 John Kricher - Field Ornithology

 John is a Professor of Biology at Wheaton College, Norton, Massachusetts.
-A graduate of Temple (B.A.) and Rutgers Universities (Ph.D.), John has conducted Earthwatch-sponsored research on migrant birds on their wintering grounds in Belize and is the author of over 100 papers and articles in scientific journals, magazines, and newspapers.
-His recent book, The Balance of Nature: Ecology's Enduring Myth, was published by Princeton University Press in spring of 2009.
+A graduate of Temple (B.A.) and Rutgers Universities (Ph.D.), John has conducted Earthwatch-sponsored research on The Balance of Nature: Ecology's Enduring Myth, was published by Princeton University Press in spring of 2009.
 He has also authored Galapagos: A Natural History, three Peterson field guides (Eastern Forests, Pacific Northwest, and Rocky Mountain & Southwestern Forests) and the very popular, A Neotropical Companion.
 The recently completed textbook, Tropical Ecology, was published by Princeton University Press in 2011.
 John is a Fellow in the American Ornithologists Union and has served as president of the Association of Field Ornithologists, president of the Wilson Ornithological Society, and president of the Nuttall Ornithological Club, and is currently on the Council of the Massachusetts Audubon Society.
 John has led trips throughout the western hemisphere.
 He and his wife Martha Vaughan divide their time between Pocasset, Massachusetts, on Cape Cod and Sunbury, Georgia.

 Stephen Kress - Director of Seabird Bio & Conservation, appears in most sessions

 Guide to Attracting Birds: Creating Natural Habitats for Properties Large and Small, Audubon Pocket Backyard Birdwatch and the Birder's Handbook.

 Chris Lewey - Director, Joy of Birding